Tips on Buying Second Hand Camera and Equipment in Singapore

 Lifespan

-Lifespan for second hand equipment may be generally lower.
+The lifespan for second-hand equipment may be generally lower.
 Equipment such as speedlite (flash) and battery are likely to degrade faster.
 Unfortunately, it is almost impossible to find out how often the seller has been using them. -

 Quality

-Second hand items may be defective.
-You can do a thorough check on the spot but you will probably miss out some damages if you are not an experienced user.
+Second-hand items may be defective.
+You can do a thorough check on the spot but you will probably miss out on some damages if you are not an experienced user.
 Even an expert may be careless.
-For example, there may be some dust particulars trapped inside the used camera lens that can be only viewed from certain angles. -
+For example, there may be some dust particles trapped inside the used camera lens that can be only viewed from certain angles. -

 Cosmetic

-Second hand items are usually lousier in cosmetic.
+Second-hand items are usually lousier in cosmetics.
 There are probably scratches or even dents on the items.
-If you are a person who is careful, you will probably despise second hand equipment.
+If you are a careful person, you will probably despise second-hand equipment.

 Areas to note: